CDThomas/graphql-usage/README.md

 - `-h`, `--help`: show CLI help
 - `-v`, `--version`: show CLI version
 - `--exclude`: Directories to ignore under src
+- `--port`: Port to run the report server on
 - `--quiet`: No output to stdout

 ## Example: